+Effect on Income

+Change in Before Tax and Equity

+Interest Rates Increase (Decrease)

-Floating Debt Instrument Change in Interest Rates [in Basis Points (bps)] Before Tax and Equity Increase (Decrease) (in millions)
+Floating Debt Instrument [in Basis Points (bps)] (in millions)

-2024 +3.77 (in initions) ₽1.9
+2024 +3.77 ₽1.9

 2023 +0.21 ₽2.1

 The sensitivity analysis shows the effect on the consolidated profit or loss of assumed changes in interest rates on the net interest income for one year, based on the floating rate of financial assets and financial liabilities held as at December 31, 2024 and 2023.
 There is no other impact on equity other than those affecting profit or loss.